jtamboli07/BPMEWorkshop/build_Project.md

 In this section we will highlight some terminology that you may already know but it is important in this workshop.

-Lets tart building the data model
+Lets look at details about building the data model
 ## Next Step: [Building the Business Object Model (_bom)](business_Object_Model.md)